joatmon08/hashicorp-stack-demoapp/README.md

 make configure-terminating-gateway
 ```

-Then, set up the Terraform workspace.

-1. Create a new Terraform workspace.
-1. Choose "Version control workflow".
-1. Connect to GitHub.
-1. Choose your fork of this repository.
-1. Name the workspace `consul-config`.
+Go to the `consul/config` workspace in Terraform Cloud.
-1. Select the "Advanced Options" dropdown.
-1. Use the working directory `consul/config`.
-1. Select "Create workspace".

-Next, configure the workspace's variables.
-This Terraform configuration
-retrieves a set of variables using `terraform_remote_state` data source.

-1. Variables should include:
-   - `tfc_organization`: your Terraform Cloud organization name

-1. Environment Variables should include:
-   - `AWS_ACCESS_KEY_ID`: AWS access key ID
-   - `AWS_SECRET_ACCESS_KEY` (sensitive): AWS secret access key
-   - `AWS_SESSION_TOKEN` (sensitive): If applicable, the token for session

-1. Queue to plan and apply.
+Start a new plan and apply it.
 This does a few things, including:
    - registers the database as an external service to Consul
    - deploys the Consul API Gateway
    - sets up the application intentions.